top of page

 We've just been having our first tentative Big C chat at Cadair View HQ and decided that this actually might be the year we say "stuff the turkey" and book Christmas lunch at The Bryn Arms Gellilydan.
 More time to relax, a lot less faff and a wonderful, relaxed meal with no washing up.

-With half of our cabins already booked I won't be going away for Christmas myself, I want to stay close by to look after our guests.
+With several of our cabins already booked I won't be going away for Christmas myself, I want to stay close by to look after our guests.
 But years ago I had a rare Christmas off from work and went away with a few friends.
 It was wonderful - I drove from Leeds to Cornwall on a snowy Christmas Eve with an oven ready goose strapped upright in the passenger seat, only to find that our holiday cottage had a tiny kitchen with a Baby Belling rather than an oven.
 On Christmas morning I sent everyone out of my way to find a pub and managed to produce a 3 course meal for 5 people, which we finally ate around 7pm.
 We opened presents, played board games, exchanged stories and laughed long into the night.
 It was magical, and I arrived home to a house clear of all the usual carnage and feeling like I'd had a proper holiday.

 A couple of our regular Christmas cabin guests go home each time and book straight away for the following year.
 Will this be the year that you join them?